barbazul/1kfa/mod_guide_campaigns.md

 This is the thing that will answer the **Need**.

-### Allot Challenge Bank Points
+### Allot Challenge Points

-When you're ready, set up a challenge in the narrative, then draw a circle around **all** of the points currently in your *Challenge Bank*.
-To earn the current *Good Bank* point, use them all before the characters get a chance to Rest.
+When you're ready, set up a challenge in the narrative, then draw a circle around **all** of the unused *Challenge points* on your GM sheet.
+To earn the *Journey point* of this chapter, use all the circled points before the characters get a chance to Rest.

 ### Death Is Real Here